Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Analytical Gradient based on Relaxed Complementarity Constraints

-To integrate this relaxation into the DDP-based algorithm, we propose the analytical gradient of contact impulse based on the relaxed complementarity constraint.
-Distinct from other studies~\citep{Manchester2,patel,mordatch2012discovery} that \textit{relax} the physical constraint during the optimization process, requiring the relaxation to reduce to zero through iterations for feasibility, our method employs this relaxed gradient only in the backward pass.
-The forward roll-out is governed by a strict complementarity constraint.
-Therefore, this approach ensures that the trajectory is always feasible (i.e., satisfies modeled dynamics), even before convergence in the single shooting scheme.
-Using the relaxed gradient, the optimizer can explore motions with contact breakage, transitioning from the initial contacted state to achieve refined solutions.
-The impact of this relaxation is further discussed in the Section~\ref{sec:results}.
+To integrate this relaxation into the contact-implicit DDP framework, we propose the analytical gradient of contact impulse based on the relaxed complementarity constraint.
+The other studies~\citep{Manchester2,patel,mordatch2012discovery} that \textit{relax} the physical constraint require the relaxation to reduce to zero through iterations for feasibility.
+However, our method employs this relaxed gradient only in the backward pass, and the forward roll-out is governed by a strict complementarity constraint.
+Therefore, in our approach, the use of relaxation does not compromise the trajectory's feasibility.
+By using the relaxed gradient, the optimizer can explore motions with contact breakage, transitioning from the initial contacted state to achieve refined solutions.